 The IELTS Reading section is given to test a wide range of reading skills including reading for gist, reading for main ideas, reading for detail, skimming, understanding logical argument and recognizing writers’ opinions, attitudes and purpose.
-IELTS reading section has 40 questions and is 60-minutes long.
+The IELTS reading section has 40 questions and is 60 minutes long.

 IELTS Reading Questions Types